gowthamvishnu/GIT-Q-A/README.md

  Note:whenever you are merging you have to remember that you were always checkout in the destination branch.

 11)git cherry-pick?
-  * it is the act of picking a commit from a branch and apply it to another branch.
+  * it is the act of picking a particular commit from a branch and apply it to another branch.
   * you can switch to the correct branch and cherry-pick the commit to where it should belong.
+   cmd: git cherry-pick commitid(which you want to merge) Note:If we use git merge it will merge all the commits/changes.if you want to merge a partcular commit from one branch to another branch we use cherry-pick

+12)what is meant by git revert ? a)The "revert" command helps you undo an existing commit.
+  It's important to understand that it does not delete any data in this process: instead, Git will create new changes with the opposite effect - and thereby undo the specified     old commit.
+  cmd: git revert commitid

-12) what is the process to revert a commit that has already been pushed and made public?
+13) what is the process to revert a commit that has already been pushed and made public?
   * there are 2 processes through which you can revert a commit. a)remove or fix the bad file in a new commit and push it to the remote repository.then commit it to the remote repository using: git commit -m "commit msg"